 Asylum Centre in Banja Koviljača

 AC Banja Koviljača was established in 2008 as the first Asylum Centre in Serbia and is located in an urban area near Loznica town.
 The closest public services, primary school and police are approximately 1 km away from the AC, which represents an example of good practice.
-With a capacity of 120 persons, the overall conditions in the centre are of the highest quality, especially after the refurbishment.
+With a capacity of 120 persons, the overall conditions in the centre were of the highest quality, especially after its refurbishment.
 The centre operates an open regime and the living conditions in it are satisfactory: families with children and persons with special needs are prioritised in terms of accommodation, with single women residing in separate rooms from single men.
 Asylum seekers accommodated there usually do not have many negative remarks concerning the reception conditions.

 The centre in Banja Koviljača has three floors with eleven rooms each, and there are eight showers and eight toilets on each of the floors.
 The centre has a TV room and a children corner where various creative workshops and activities are organised every day.
 Measures are taken for the preservation of family unity and of ethnic affiliation on reception and placement of persons.
-This means that members of different ethnic communities are placed on different floors or that selection is made on the basis of the language the beneficiaries speak.
+This means that members of different ethnic communities are placed on different floors or that the selection is made on the basis of the language the beneficiaries of accommodation speak.
 The AC also has eight indoor cameras inside the facility, and eight outdoor cameras, and the AC gate is locked during the night.
 The AC has its own heating system and it does not depend on the external heat supply.
 Asylum seekers are provided meals three times a day, and the meals are specially adjusted to their religious and health needs.

 An auxiliary building within the Asylum Centre was adapted for provision medical services with a view to securing the permanent presence of medical staff.